-Vitec Group acquires Teradek
+Vitec Group Acquires Teradek

-The Vitec Group has announced it has acquired California-based company Teradek, which will form part of its Vitec Videocom division.
+International group Vitec, active in the Broadcast & Video, Photographic and Military, Aerospace and Government markets, has acquired Teradek.
+Teradek will join Vitec's Videcom division, which includes batteries, camera support, robotics, microwave systems and lighting.
+Devoncroft reports the deal closed at an initial payment of $15m with a further payment of $15m based on future profitability.

+Teradek, founded 2008, employs approximately 60 people at its offices in Irvine, California.
+Teradek neatly dovetails into other brands for professional camera accessories.

-Teradek is a provider of wireless HD video devices and platforms that are used in broadcast contribution and distribution, video production, webcasting and digital cinema.
-All products are designed and manufactured in the U.S. and are sold internationally.
+Teradek is a provider of wireless HD video devices and platforms which are used in broadcast contribution and distribution, video production, webcasting and digital cinema.
+All products are designed and manufactured in the USA and are sold internationally.

-The acquisition is in line with Vitec Videocom’s strategy to bring forward innovative products and solutions that improve its customers’ operational efficiency.
-Teradek’s low-cost, easy-to-use solutions sit firmly in the camera peripherals space and contribute to the transmission of exceptional images.
-Vitec Videocom will promote and sell Teradek’s products and solutions to its wider client-base.

-Teradek is a tremendously exciting acquisition for Vitec Videocom.
-Whether it’s a cinema director seeking an on-set monitoring system, an ENG journalist transmitting breaking news from a challenging environment or a professional videographer live-streaming his client’s ceremony, class or conference, Teradek’s products will enable Vitec to provide an affordable solution for wireless transmission requirements.

 The latest product and technology information